tom-gora/hypr-dots/.config/nvim/README.md

 - **Modular Configuration Structure:**
   - Configuration broken down into core modules (autocommands, statusline, theme, keymaps, lsp, vim_opts) and plugin configurations.
 - **AI Integrations:**
-  - Supermaven for free AI completions always disabled by default, with quick keymap to toggle on/off in case help is needed.
+  - Copilot for AI completions always disabled by default, with quick keymap to toggle on/off in case help is needed.
 Completes via blink and uses no traditional AI ghost text to minimize flickering and code "jumping around the buffer" 😉
   - Aider as terminal vibing assistant, with quick toggle keymap to switch between models more appropriate for coding and for text writing 🤓

 ## Installation